|

 AERONWY:

-Welsh compound name consisting of the name Aeron
+Welsh compound name composed of Aeron

-"carnage, slaughter" and the word wy "river."
+"carnage, slaughter" and wy "river," hence

 AGRONA:

-Celtic myth name of a goddess of strife and war.
-The name derives from
+Celtic myth name of a goddess of strife and war, derived from proto-Celtic *agronā, meaning

 "carnage, slaughter."